zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

    8. Extract the domain part (to the right of "@") from the mail address.
    9. Create an MX query for the domain part and send it to a resolving name server.
-If the lookup does not return a DNS response with with RCODE "NOERROR" emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+   10. If the MX lookup does not return a DNS response with with RCODE "NOERROR" emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+   11. If the MX lookup returned a CNAME or a chain of CNAMEs then use the final name instead of the domain part in the steps below.
+   12. If the MX lookup returned no MX record, then
+       1. Create address queries (A and AAAA) for the domain part and send it to a resolving name server.
+       2. If the domain part is "localhost" then consider all A and AAAA lookups as failing.
+       3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       4. If neither A or AAAA record was returned for the domain part in the answer section then emit *[RNAME_MAIL_DOMAIN_INVALID]*.
-   10. If the lookup in previous step returned MX record or records for the mail domain, then replace the mail domain with the mail exchange or exchanges from RDATA of the MX record or records in next step.
+   14. If the MX lookup returned one or more MX records, then for each mail exchange (domain name in RDATA of the MX record) do:
-   11. Create address querie (A and AAAA) for the mail domain or mail exchage in previous steps (multiple queries if there are multiple mail exchanges).
-At least one query must successfully return an IP address or else emit *[RNAME_MAIL_DOMAIN_INVALID]*.
+       1. Create address queries (A and AAAA) and send it to a resolving name server.
+       2. If the mail exchange is "localhost" then consider all A and AAAA lookups as failing.
+       3. Ignore any CNAME replies (i.e. do not follow them).
+       4. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       5. If all MX have been processed and neither A or AAAA record was returned in the answer section for any mail exchange then emit *[RNAME_MAIL_DOMAIN_INVALID]*.

 4. If at least one RNAME has been fully validated and no *[RNAME_RFC822_INVALID]* or *[RNAME_MAIL_DOMAIN_INVALID]*